3 min read

 When a therapist sends a reminder to their patient of their next appointment or reminds them to take their medication, patients are more likely to adhere to their treatment, which ultimately leads to improved patient outcomes.

 Additionally, the convenience of text messaging allows patients to easily access supportive resources and guidance.
-This empowers them to actively engage in their mental health journey and make informed decisions for their well-being.
+This helps them actively engage in their mental health journey and make informed decisions for their well-being.

-According to one study, "Intent-to-treat analyses on therapy attendance during 16 sessions of weekly therapy found that patients assigned to the text messaging adjunct stayed in therapy significantly longer..."
+According to a clinical trial on Automated Text Messaging as an Adjunct to Cognitive Behavioral Therapy for Depression, "Intent-to-treat analyses on therapy attendance during 16 sessions of weekly therapy found that patients assigned to the text messaging adjunct stayed in therapy significantly longer..."

 Increased engagement and communication

-Text messaging is an easy way for health care practitioners (including therapists) to check up on their patient's progress.
-It is also a convenient way for patients to seek clarity directly from their therapist regarding their diagnosis or treatment plan, improving communication between the therapist and the patient.
+Text messaging is an easy way for healthcare practitioners (including therapists) to check their patient's progress.
+It is also convenient for patients who want to get clarity directly from their therapist regarding their diagnosis or treatment plan, improving communication between the therapist and the patient.

 Timely education and support

-Text messaging patients in real-time offers quick and easy access to psychoeducational materials like self-management strategies.
-This helps patients make informed decisions and make a conscious effort to improve their health.
+Text messaging patients offers quick and easy access to psychoeducational materials like self-management strategies, so patients can make informed decisions and make a conscious effort to improve their health.

-Additionally, the interactive nature of text messaging allows patients to engage with the material immediately, facilitating a more dynamic and personalized learning experience tailored to their specific needs and preferences.
+Additionally, bi-directional text messaging platforms allow patients to engage with the material immediately, facilitating a more dynamic and personalized learning experience for their specific needs and preferences.

 Behavioral change support